 A major theoretical shortcoming in international relations (IR) is the lack of any semblance of a common understanding regarding the role of grand theory.
 This article argues that explicit theoretical work of this sort is useful, but that a search for a single overarching grand theory to guide inquiry is misguided and that the primary business of IR is to form and evaluate middle-range theories.

 Brooks, Stephen G., "Distinguishing a Minimalist Role for Grand Theorizing" (2017).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 135.